trebisky/orangepi/README.md

 2. float - bare metal floating point with exception handling from Kyu
 3. inter_ez - set up the GIC so we get timer interrupts (works)
 1. inter_kyu - interrupts with timer and GIC with Kyu additions (works)

+And here are some new things for 2023

+1. cpu - check what speed the CPU runs at from U-Boot

+***

 The demos below don't work and for one reason or other I have no intentions of doing any more work on them.
 Revisited in 2023, but not worth investing more time in.